The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 - Governance – Very good – The Trustee and pensions team are very committed to the Plan, demonstrated by the dedicated level of resources and commitment to training.

-- Communications – Good – The Trustee and the administrator issues timely and relevant information to members.
+- Communications – Very good – The Trustee and the administrator issue timely and relevant information to members.
+Members receive bespoke targeted communications at certain key stages and as they approach retirement.

 - Default investment arrangement – Very good – The strategies broadly achieved their objectives over the year.
-The next review will be in September 2020.
+The Trustee reviewed this over the year and will implement any agreed changes.
+The next review will be in June 2023.

-- Plan design – Very good – The Plan’s design and contribution structure are reasonable and encourage members to take advantage of the extra matching contributions.
+- Plan design – Good – The Plan’s design and contribution structure are reasonable and encourage members to take advantage of the extra matching contributions.

 6. Trustee knowledge and understanding